-Inequitable systems of school finance at the federal, state and local levels, including special

-154 a world-class education necessary to prepare students for the future.
-OSBA is committed to ensures that our students have a future that allows all students to be successful, no matter their race, ethnicity or socioeconomic background.
+Inequitable systems of school finance at the federal, state and local levels, including special grants, caps and guarantees, fail to provide schools with adequate or sufficient funding to achieve a world-class education necessary to prepare students for the future.
+OSBA is committed to ensuring school boards have the resources they need to provide students of all backgrounds and abilities with a high-quality education.
+It is essential that we create an inclusive environment that ensures that our students have a future that allows all students to be successful, no matter their race, ethnicity or socioeconomic background.